joseeden/joeden/docs/002-IT-Foundations/002-A-Day-in-the-Life-of-IT-Support.md

 ---
-title: "A Day in the Life of IT Support"
+title: "A Day in the Life of an IT Support"
 description: "What's in a day like"
 sidebar_position: 2
 tags: [IT Fundamentals, Computers, Operating Systems]